coretrix/hitrix/docs/docs/README.md

    2.8.
 Request DI ORM engine used in foreground processes
 3. We register redis pools.
 Those pools are used by different services as `authentication` service, `dev panel` and so on
-4. We run the server on port `9999`, pass graphql resolver and as third param we pass all middlewares we need.
+4. We run the server on port `9999` and pass all middlewares we need.
    As you can see in our example we register only Cors middleware